AminTaheri23/DeepLearnig-Notes-AndrewNg-Course/Deep Learning Specialization Courses 3,4,5.md

 #### Why strategy?

-because there are a lot of parameters that we can determine, so we need a good strategy to find the best path to success
+because there are a lot of parameters that we can determine, so we need a good strategy to find the best path to success.

 <img src="Deep Learning Specialization Courses 3,4,5.assets/image-20200423085007994.png" alt="image-20200423085007994" style="zoom:40%;" />

 #### Orthogonalization:

 distribute controllers in angles (at 90 degree) good fit on train (if not good on this use bigger net, Adam , ... ) -> dev (if we didn't do well on dev use regularization, bigger train) - > test (use bigger dev set if test set accuracy is bad) -> real world (dev set and cost function) early stopping is not good

 #### single number Evaluation Metric: